MegaMaddin/ahsx.pl/README.md

     start reading data from /proc/10751/mem via /proc/10751/maps and dumping to /tmp/core.10751

-If you have achived your coredump you can start ahsx.pl and with your newly created dump, ahsx.pl will do the rest and inform you if it found a certificate or a key:
+If you have achived your coredump you can start ahsx.pl with your newly created dump, ahsx.pl will do the rest and inform you if it found a certificate or a key:

     [root@server tmp]# perl ahsx.pl /tmp/core.10751
     Found 2 certificates and 1 private key